-Please meet the Echidnas!
+Please meet the Bilbies!
+Class of 2024

-Class of 2023

-2. FM 4 + 4 - WHAT ARE THE CHANGES?
+2. FM 4 + 4

-The Class of 2023 will all complete 4 weeks of a rural/regional experience and 4 weeks of an urban experience.
-It will be a lengthened and more diverse FM experience compared to the previous 6-week rotation.
-It will also allow ALL clerks to have an FM experience before CaRMS.
+The Class of 2024 will complete 4 weeks of a rural/regional experience and 4 weeks of an urban experience.
+This will allow ALL clerkship students to have a Family Medicine experience before CaRMS.
 Of note, the 4-week blocks are not necessarily contiguous.

-All clerks are expected to work full time, equivalent to a 40-50-hour work week.
+All clerks are expected to work full time: equivalent to a 40-50-hour work week.
 If you are not personally able to provide clerks this volume of clinical time, we hope that you will approach your colleagues to try to make up the time.
 Clerks that fail to achieve the required clinical time will not pass the rotation.
 Further, all absences need to be approved.
 The clerks will engage you within the first two days to create and review a work schedule.
-Clerks should not be expected to work more than a 55 hr/week (not including call).
+Clerks should not be expected to work more than a 55-hour week (not including call).

 In this document we have included information about both Rural and Urban experiences so that whether you are an urban or a rural/regional preceptor, you can understand the overall experience.
 We have also added an objectives list (Appendix I) that you can refer to.
-The clinical presentations in the logbook map on to these objectives, as do the written examination questions.
+The clinical presentations in the Logbook map on to these objectives, as do the written examination questions.

-Some important elements have changed, and the graphic below will highlight these.
 The clerks will write a formative examination at the end of their 1st 4-week block and a summative examination at the end of their 2nd 4-week block.
 They must pass the Final Exam and both Final ITERs; (Rural and Urban), along with meeting all of the requirements of the course in order to pass Family Medicine Clerkship.

 We would like to highlight that a mid-point ITER (MITER) needs to be completed by the end of Week 2 of the 4-week block.
 Please remember that Drs.
-Sarah Bates and Jimmy Vantanajal can be reached at any time if you have concerns about a clerk.
+Sonja Wicklum and Jimmy Vantanajal can be reached at any time if you have concerns about a clerk.